 Vitamin E has many superpowers.
 It hydrates your skin, fights offs wrinkles and even boosts sun protection.

 But healing scars?
 Contrary to legend, that’s something it CAN’T do:

 Vitamin E doesn’t heal scars (but can make them worse)

 The results?
-“In 90% of the cases in this study,”, concluded the scientists, “topical vitamin E either had no effect on, or actually worsened, the cosmetic appearance of scars.
-Of the patients studied, 33% developed a contact dermatitis to the vitamin E. Therefore we conclude that use of topical vitamin E on surgical wounds should be discouraged.”
+“In 90% of the cases in this study, topical vitamin E either had no effect on, or actually worsened, the cosmetic appearance of scars.”

 The Bottom Line

 Vitamin E is a wonderful antioxidant that can help prevent the signs of aging, but it doesn’t do anything for scars.
-Instead, use topical silicone gels and sheeting.
+You’re better off trying topical silicone gels and sheeting.
 I know that a lot of people dislike silicones, but it’s the only topical treatment that works for raised scars.

 Have you ever used Vitamin E on a scar?
-If so, were you disappointed by the results?
+Let me know your experience in the comments below.